FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

 !["Screenshot showing the advance form to create ldap sso configuration"](./images/ldap-advance-config-tag.png "Screenshot showing the advance form to create ldap sso configuration")

-7. Enter the the bind DN into the username feild.
+7. Enter the the bind DN into the username field.
-8. Enter the password for the LDAP administrator in the password feild.
+8. Enter the password for the LDAP administrator in the password field.
 9. Enter the Base DN.
 For example, if your domain is `my-flows.site`, the Base DN will be `dc=my-flows,dc=site`.
 10. Click on the "Update configuration" button.